diyaa59/WireGuard-Pfsense-Policy-Based-Routing/README.md

 Documentation of how to use Pfsense to utilize Policy Based Routing (PBR) to a remote cloud virtual private server.
 This will allow you to setup custom routes for specific hosts in your network to route out of a VPS public IP.

+> [!WARNING]
-> Warning: I am using nftables in this setup.
+> I am using nftables in this setup.
 Installing nftables over iptables "might" override your iptables ruleset.

 # VPS setup: